Aamon-Magnusson/AamonDwm/readme.md

 cp CopyFiles/AamonIcons ~/.icons/ -r cp CopyFiles/Backgrounds ~/Desktop/ -r
 ```

-This is very much a work in progress so check in frequently as lots may change.

 For a basic display of the keybindings hit SUPER + O. (It'll show in dmenu)